Acceleration in Stage 6 courses

 Note 1: students accelerating into a Stage 6 course must complete the HSC: All My Own Work program (or equivalent) prior to commencing the course.

-Note 2: for information regarding early commencement of Stage 6 VET courses, refer to Guidelines for access to Vocational Education and Training (VET) courses by students in Years 9 and 10 on the Board of Studies website.
+Note 2: for information regarding early commencement of Stage 6 VET courses, refer to Guidelines for access to Vocational Education and Training (VET) courses by students in Years 9 and 10.